BenjiCCB/challenge-09/Sample-README.md

 ## Installation Instructions

-After installing node, create a new package file, then use NPM to install the 'inquerer' package.
+After installing node, create a new package file, then use NPM to install the inquerer.
 After this, simply run the index.js file from your command line

 ---